Exhibits at BNA

 Location: Level 1, IAF Exit Waiting Area

-Location: Location: A/B Exit Waiting Area
+Location: A/B Exit Lounge Area

 Location: Level 1, IAF Exit Waiting Area